 Fitzgerald took a gulp from his pint of Guinness and pulled his chair forward.
 He apologized to the Slug for the interruption and beckoned him to sit down.
 Then he examined some of his finger nails and cleared his throat.
 The others crowded around the table.

-Tim Richards, like a phantom, sidled up to the company.
+Tim Timmins, like a phantom, sidled up to the company.
 "Does he need a solicitor?"

-"No Tim, I'm only marking his card about what's been going on."
+"No Dick, I'm only marking his card about what's been going on."